Jalapeno M Hot Pepper

 All the flavor of a jalapeno without the intense heat; this variety produces mildly hot, juicy dark green peppers; thick walled and crunchy, ideal for stuffing, pickling and hot sauces; can be left to ripen to bright red; suitable for patio containers

-Jalapeno M Hot Pepper is an annual vegetable plant that is typically grown for its edible qualities, although it does have ornamental merits as well.
+Jalapeno M Hot Pepper is an annual vegetable plant that is commonly grown for its edible qualities, although it does have ornamental merits as well.
 It produces dark green long peppers (which are technically 'berries') which can be harvested at any point.
 The fruit will often fade to red over time.
 The peppers have a mild taste and a crunchy texture.

 The peppers are most often used in the following ways: